 Through a grant from Purdue Pharma, the Lazarus Project was able to start providing kits of Naloxone for free to opioid treatment programs.
 The treatment programs write prescriptions for the naloxone kits for their patients and even send employees to pick up the medicine at local pharmacies.
 Patients are then given the medication while in the treatment program.
 This helps to reduce the number of drop-offs that occur between patient discharge and picking up their medication-assisted treatment.
 Brason also sends naloxone kits to other organizations like police departments across the county.
 The naloxone kits include nasal spray so that it’s easier for first time users to administer.

-Across the state of North Carolina, local municipalities are working with various organizations and groups within the community to combat the growing epidemic of opioid abuse.
+Across the state of North Carolina, local municipalities are working with various organizations and groups within the community to combat the growing opioid crisis.
 Over 200 police departments, including those in Chapel Hill and Carrboro, are becoming fully equipped to carry Naloxone.
 LEAD, Law Enforcement Assisted Diversion, is a program aiming to help people addicted to prescription opioids avoid criminal prosecution and get the help they need.
 Jail shouldn’t be the largest mental health institution a community has.

 The program was created in response to a prominent negligent homicide case.
 A man overdosing on opioids passed out while driving and killed a 2-year-old boy in 2016.
 The man in question had been brought back to life reportedly five times using Narcan, the brand name Naloxone given out through harm reduction plans.
 In response, the community outline a process for opioid reversal procedures.
 If an individual refuses treatment following their opioid reversal episode, they are assigned a substance abuse counselor and checked up on again within 48 hours.
 If they refuse yet again, then the process continues until they either accept treatment, die from an overdose, or end up prosecuted.
 It seems counterintuitive, but the program helps educate addicts about the treatment services available and what insurance may help cover and it has worked elsewhere.